Help us improve ArcGIS CityEngine for Unreal Engine: Take the survey

 CityEngine Plugin for Unreal Engine

-As input, Vitruvio requires Rule Packages (RPK) which are authored in CityEngine.
+CityEngine for Unreal Engine requires Rule Packages (RPK) as input, which are authored in CityEngine.
 An RPK includes assets and a CGA rule file which encodes an architectural style.
-The download section below provides links to the several RPKs which can be used out-of-the-box in Vitruvio.
+The download section below provides links to the several RPKs which can be used out-of-the-box.

 Downloads and Resources